-Short Path Distillation 101Two of the most popular distillation methods whose product offers both a better flavor and experience is the Short Path Distillation Process and its cousin, the Short Path Wiped Film Distillation Process.
-Both of which achieve very similar results in different ways.
+The Ultimate Guide to Short Path DistillationTwo of the most popular distillation methods whose product offers both a better flavor and experience is the short path distillation process and its cousin, the short path wiped film distillation process.
+Both achieve very similar results in different ways.

 The Short Path Wiped Film Process

-Let’s take a look at how the Short Path Wiped Film Distillation process works.
+Let’s take a look at how the short path wiped film distillation process works.

 These compact systems are set up with a feed vessel sending extract material into a heated evaporation vessel.
 Inside this evaporation vessel is a rotating wiper blade that evenly distributes the extract material onto the vessel walls.
 The extract material only spends a short amount of time on the wall to limit heat exposure and any degradation to the material.

 Image courtesy of Root Sciences

 The close proximity of the condenser to the heated vessel wall provides a short path for the extract to travel to.
-Hence the name Short Path Distillation process.
+Hence the name, short path distillation process.
 As the wiper system moves the extraction material down through the vessel, it evaporates to the condenser which converts it back to a liquid.
 This liquid is then collected at the bottom and is now a distillate.

 Heavier material like the chlorophyll, sugars, salts, and wax fractions are unable to evaporate off the surface of the evaporation vessel wall and so they travel, via the wiper blades, into a separate container which is also at the bottom.
 A separate and chilled evaporator captures the terpenes in their own flask.

-The Short Path Process
+The Short Path Distillation Process

 Instead, a heated flask is where the extraction material is fed.
 Gradually, increased heat is applied to the extract material in the feed flask.
 A vacuum is also applied to assist in drawing the vapors up into the fractionating tubing.
-From the fractionating tubing the contents then hit the condensing tube where the fractions take separate paths.
+From the fractionating tubing the contents then hit the condensing tube, where the fractions take separate paths.

 Image courtesy of Buchi.